nodiscc/xsrv/README.md

 ansible-playbook playbook.yml
 ```

 After the deployment completes, your services are ready to use.

+## Usage

 Read each [role](#roles)'s documentation for tips on how to use your services.

 ## Configuration